uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 On April 29, 2009, National Chief of the Assembly of First Nations Phil Fontaine, four other Aboriginal leaders, and five leaders from the Roman Catholic community in Canada travelled to Rome for a private audience with Pope Benedict XVI.
 No recording of the private meeting was permitted, but the Vatican issued a communiqué describing what the Pope had said.

-Given the sufferings that some indigenous children experienced in the Canadian Residential School system, the Holy Father expressed his sorrow at the anguish caused by the deplorable conduct of some members of the Church and he offered his sympathy and prayerful solidarity.
+> Given the sufferings that some indigenous children experienced in the Canadian Residential School system, the Holy Father expressed his sorrow at the anguish caused by the deplorable conduct of some members of the Church and he offered his sympathy and prayerful solidarity.
 His Holiness emphasized that acts of abuse cannot be tolerated in society.
 He prayed that all those affected would experience healing, and he encouraged First Nations people to continue to move forward with renewed hope.[^71]

 The media reported that National Chief Fontaine and other Aboriginal leaders who had met with the Pope said that the statement was significant for all Survivors.
-Fontaine told CBC News that although it was not an official apology, he hoped that the Pope’s statement of regret would bring closure to the issue for residential school survivors.
+Fontaine told _CBC News_ that although it was not an official apology, he hoped that the Pope’s statement of regret would bring closure to the issue for residential school survivors.
 “The fact that the word ‘apology’ was not used does not diminish this moment in any way,” he said.
 “This experience gives me great comfort.”[^72]

 The Pope’s statement of regret was significant to those who were present, and was reported widely in the media, but it is unclear what, if any, impact it had on Survivors, and their families and communities, who were not able to hear the Pope’s words themselves.
-Many Survivors raised the lack of a clear Catholic apology from the Vatican as evidence that the Catholic Church still has not come to terms with its own wrongdoing in residential schools, and has permitted many Catholic nuns and priests to maintain that the allegations against their colleagues are false.
+Many Survivors raised the lack of a clear Catholic apology from the Vatican as evidence that the Catholic Church still has not come to terms with its own wrongdoing in residential<!--x-->
+schools, and has permitted many Catholic nuns and priests to maintain that the allegations against their colleagues are false.
 A statement of regret that children were harmed in the schools is a far cry from a full and proper apology that takes responsibility for the harms that occurred.